Some-T/FirstPersonController-CSharp/README.md

 # Issues To Solve:

-- Mouse Look no longer working, where I have now fixed the previous collisions with wall issue
+- Mouse Look no longer working, where I have now fixed the previous collisions with wall issue.